JosephUT/josephut.github.io/_pages/posts.md

 author_profile: false
 ---

-I spend a lot of time learning stuff on my own.
-Most of it just ends of floating around in my head and distracting me during the day.
-Sometimes I think it makes me an angry person.
-It's not the sort of stuff you can just start a conversation about either, and it really does just bounce around in there.
-So I try to write down things I'm thinking about a lot, which are almost always something to do with robotics or software, and are frequently also about teaching.
-Hopefully people passing by find these posts helpful or interesting, or at least vaguely amusing.
-Either way, it helps get the ideas out of my head.
+This is where I write up things that I'm thinking about a lot.
+Generally, these end up being notes or short educational pieces about robotics or software.
+Hopefully people passing by find these helpful or interesting, or at least a little fun.